Skip to main content

 • Core entities: Workshop, Agent, WorkflowNode, WorkflowEdge

-• UI: /workshops, /workshops/[workshopId]/overview, /workshops/[workshopId]/agents, /workshops/[workshopId]/workflow, /workshops/[workshopId]/settings
+• UI: /workshops, /workshops/[workshopId]/overview, /workshops/[workshopId]/agents, /workshops/[workshopId]/workflow, /workshops/[workshopId]/agent-control, /workshops/[workshopId]/settings

 • Domain hooks: useWorkshop, useAgents, useWorkflow (in domains/workshop/hooks/)

+The agentUrl field on the Workshop Firestore document is set at first provisioning and is used by the control panel for all outbound connections to the workshop container.
 Workshops have a lifecycle: created within a project, configured with agents, and executed by running workflows.
 A workshop belongs to exactly one project.

 Agent